jara001/f1tenth-rules/rules_v3.md

 Violating the rules may result into a team warning.
 Upon receiving three warnings, the team may be disqualified from the competition.
 Multiple disqualification and repeated misbehaviour may result into a ban.

+!!
+WE HAVE TO DIFFERENTIATE BETWEEN THIS WARNING AND THE WARNING FROM HEAD-TO-HEAD!!_

 ## Competition rules

 - Specify timeline